Ktm2590/Cracking-Android-Pin-Lock/README.md

 Then run the script with these files in the same folder and it will crack the password.

 Later Android version use 1024 iterations so too slow to run using python script.
 Better off using hashcat.
-Or if the password files have gatekeeper in, these are cuurently uncrackable.
+Or if the password files have gatekeeper in, these are currently uncrackable.